mne-tools/mne-cpp/README.md

 * (optional) [2.
 Install Qt Creator](https://github.com/mne-tools/mne-cpp/wiki/2.-Install-Qt-Creator): For convinience of the further processing it's recommended to install Qt Creator at this point.

 * (optional) [3.
 Install Qt 3D](https://github.com/mne-tools/mne-cpp/wiki/3.-Install-Qt3D): To use the MNE-CPP 3D libraries download and compile also the qt3d module.
-This step can be skipped when its intended to build mne-cpp for Neuromag Linux machines or no 3D support is requested.
+This step can be skipped when its intended to build MNE-CPP for Neuromag Linux machines or no 3D support is requested.

 * [4.
-Compile MNE-CPP](https://github.com/mne-tools/mne-cpp/wiki/4.-Compile-mne-cpp): Now you're ready to build the whole mne-cpp library.
+Compile MNE-CPP](https://github.com/mne-tools/mne-cpp/wiki/4.-Compile-mne-cpp): Now you're ready to build the whole MNE-CPP library.

 Mailing list
 ============